WenyueYang433/MIE1624_CHATBOT/README.md

 This project is a web-based chatbot designed to answer user questions by combining:

+- Multi-Agent Cooperation [1]
-- Local document retrieval with FAISS
+- Local document retrieval with FAISS [2]
 - LLM-based response generation
-- Optional web search
+- Optional web search  [2]
 - Optional text-to-speech (TTS)
 - A simple browser-based frontend
+- There is an implicit internal iteration feature that requires modifying the max_iter parameter in the chatbot.py file.
+[3]

 The system uses a **Node.js server** to serve the frontend and forward chat requests, while a **Flask backend** handles retrieval and response generation.

 ## Features